ECEntrics/Concordia/docker/README.md

 Targets in the Makefile make use of env files suffixed by `.docker` located in the directory `./env`.
 Using this environment variables, you can change various configuration options of the testing/production deploys.

+Targets suffixed with `host-chain` will try to use a blockchain and rendezvous server running in the host machine.
+They use the `--net=host` docker option and get the required environment variables from different env files, `./env/contracts.env` and `./env/concordia.env` (notice these env files don't include the `.docker`).
+These env files do not exist by default.
+The values set will largely depend on how you choose to run services in your system (which ports you use etc.), so be sure to create them before running any `host-chain` target.
+Luckily example files are provided.